AI4OPT/OPFGenerator/docs/src/opf/sdpwrm.md

 # SDP-OPF

-The SDP-OPF model considered in OPFGenerator is presented below.
+The SDP-OPF model considered in PGLearn is presented below.

 ### Definitions
 Let ``\im`` be the imaginary unit.
 Let ``\cdot^{*}`` be the complex conjugate operator.